 GoPro’s are arguably leading in the field of action cameras.
 Their small rectangular shape makes them easy to carry around.
 And there are dozens of different accessories that are compatible with most of their range.
 These include body harnesses, helmet mounts, waterproof floatation devices, handlebar mounts, gimbals, and lots more.

 Remember that many other box-shaped cameras may also be able to use GoPro’s extensive range of accessories.
 That means these accessories are important even if you’re not buying a GoPro,

 Bullet-shaped action cameras are less popular.
 Still, as a more subtle option, they shouldn’t be overlooked

 Some devices are a lot more streamlined and can be easily attached to the side of a helmet or to handlebars.
-It’s the case of cameras such as the TomTom Bandit, Contour Roam3 or the Drift Ghost 4K.
+It’s the case with cameras such as the TomTom Bandit, Contour Roam3, or the Drift Ghost 4K.

 Independently of your choice, check out the adequate accessories for your usage.
 That way you will make sure you can get the right gear to take full advantage of your action camera.